Teachable vs. Udemy: Which is Best for Your Online Course?

 The downside to this is, of course, the intense competition you face.

-Whereas Teachable gives you the freedom to create the course you need, promote it on your site, and build a private community of students.
-It provides the best features for scaling your course, building partnerships, and offering upgrades now or in the future (membership site, online program, group coaching, etc…).
+Teachable, on the other hand, gives you the freedom to create the course you need, promote it on your site, and build a private community of students.
+It provides the best features for scaling your course, building partnerships, and offering upgrades now or in the future.

 By diving a little deeper into these core features and benefits, it should become clearer which platform best suits you.